prof3ssorSt3v3/mad9011/docs/modules/week1/README.md

 ## Introduction

-Welcome to MAD9010, Graphic Technologies.
-In this design course, we are going to explorer fundamental design concepts and learn the fun and useful tools to help you design graphics and interfaces.
+Welcome to MAD9011, Mobile Design Fundamentals.
+In this design course, we will explore fundamental design concepts and learn the fun and useful tools to help you design graphics and interfaces.

 To have a smooth start: